AbhishekAggarawal/Chess-Game/README.md

 #A Multiplayer Chess Game

---Clone the repo
+- Clone the repo
---install node dependencies
+- install node dependencies by running the below cmd
--- run   npm install
+-  npm install
--- change directory to backend1
+- change directory to backend1 and run below cmd
-run      node dist/index.js
+- node dist/index.js
--- change directory to frontend
+- change directory to frontend and run below cmd
--- run     npm run dev
+- npm run dev